vanhoefm/ssid-confusion-hostap/README.md

 beacon and the transmission of the BIGTK in the 4-way handshake, the check will fail, and the client will disconnect.
 In this proof-of-concept the BIP_GMAC algorithm is also not supported.

+## Troubleshooting

+If you get the error `UNKNOWN COMMAND` after executing the "FAKESSID changedssid" command, then double-check that `CONFIG_TESTING_OPTIONS=y` is set in the `defconfig` and `.config` file.
+Otherwise, hostapd will be compiled without supporting this command.

+## FILS Clarification

+There are two variants of FILS authentication: public and shared key.
+In practice, the public key variant has limited support, e.g., Linux's hostap supports FILS shared key but not public key, and the Wi-Fi Alliance only offers certification programs for FILS shared key.

+When using FILS shared key, the initial connection uses 802.1X and is therefore vulnerable.
+During this initial connection a shared key can be established to more quickly reconnect in the future.
+If there is already a shared key between the client and AP, or if FILS public key is being used, authentication happens using the FILS authentication protocol.
+When using the FILS authentication protocol, part of the association response is encrypted and the additional authenticated data includes the SSID.
+This means the adversary cannot rewrite the SSID in the association request, causing the attack to fail.
+However, since FILS public key does not appear to be common in practice, and since an attacker can typically make a victim fall back to performing an initial 802.1X handshake when using FILS shared key, we do consider FILS to be vulnerable.